saber-games/saber-delivery-deploy/ansible/playbook/torrust-tracker/README.md

 Check if ports 6971/tcp, 6971/udp are open in OS firewall

-After installation create A or CNAME record "retracker-local.saber3d.net" in your local DNS server pointing to the server running torrust-tracker service

 qBittorrent will be restarted after installation if found in running state

 Check new retracker work in the qBittorrent WebUI